 Check out the Online Shop for a range of suitable fertilising products.

-There are several ways to reduce compaction that range from simple tasks completed with existing equipment to motorized equipment you can hire.
-Compacted lawn can be worked over with a garden fork, a coring machine or a spiked roller.
+There are several ways to reduce compaction that range from simple tasks completed with existing equipment to motorised equipment you can hire.
+For example; a compacted lawn can be worked over with a garden fork, a coring machine or a spiked roller.